Kenny Chesney: 2010s

 In June 2014, Chesney released the song "American Kids", written by Rodney Clawson, Luke Laird, and Shane McAnally.
-This song served as the lead-off single from his sixteenth studio album The Big Revival, which was released on September 23, 2014.
+This song served as the lead-off single from his sixteenth studio album, The Big Revival, which was released on September 23, 2014.
 The album's second single, "Til It's Gone", was released in mid-October.
 It reached number one on the Country Airplay chart the week of January 31, 2015.
 The third single "Wild Child", which is a duet with Grace Potter, was released two days later.
 It reached number one on the Country Airplay chart the week of June 27, 2015.
 The album's fourth single, "Save It for a Rainy Day", was released to country radio on June 29, 2015.
 It reached number one on the Country Airplay chart.

 On October 24, Chesney announced his 2015 tour The Big Revival Tour, which began on March 26, 2015 and included ten shows with Jason Aldean.
 In 2016 he was awarded the CMA Pinnacle Award which is given out by the Country Music Association Awards to an artist that undeniably redefined the pinnacle of success in the genre.

 The album Cosmic Hallelujah, was released on October 28, 2016.
 It included the single "Noise", released in March 2016, and "Setting the World on Fire", featuring singer P!NK, released in July 2016.
 The song won Top Country Collaboration at the 2017 Billboard Music Awards.
 The album debuted at number 2 on the Billboard 200 selling 89,000 copies in its first week.
 Along with his 10th straight album to top the Country Albums chart.
 That same year he went on the Spread the Love Tour.
 In 2018 Cosmic Hallelujah was nominated for Best Country Album at the 60th Annual Grammy Awards. it has since reached gold certification.

 On August 25, 2012, at Gillette Stadium in Foxborough, Massachusetts, Kenny Chesney announced "No Shoes Nation" as the name of his fan club.
 The term No Shoes Nation originated from Chesney's hit song "No Shoes, No Shirt, No Problem".
 The symbol of No Shoes Nation is a black flag with a white skull and crossbones.
 The name was accompanied by a live album called Live in No Shoes Nation, which topped the Billboard 200 after its release in late 2017.
-No Shoes Nation inspired the name of Chesney's Sirius XM channel, No Shoes Radio.
+No Shoes Nation inspired the name of Chesney's SiriusXM channel, No Shoes Radio.